 Joined the board of an amfAR predecessor, the National AIDS Research Foundation

-1985.
+(NARF), in early September 1985.
 Became a founding director of amfAR in late

 September 1985, following the unification of the Los Angeles-based NARF and the

-New York-based AIDS Medical
+New York-based AIDS Medical Foundation.

-Association.
 Has served as amfAR’s treasurer since

 and investment committees.
-Was the late Rock
+Was the late Rock Hudson’s business

-died of AIDS-related causes in October 1985.
+of AIDS-related causes in October 1985.
 Rock Hudson contributed

-$250,000 to amfAR in September 1985, making the first direct contribution to the nascent
+$250,000 to amfAR in September 1985, making the first direct

 Mr. Sheft was chief executive officer and director of a soybean food

 processing plant in Iowa for 10 years.
 He co-founded one of the

 earliest Small Business Investment Companies (SBIC), which were

 government-funded and sought to help fledgling companies expand.

-Retired from a certified public accounting firm that specialized
+He retired from a certified public accounting firm that specialized

-in handling the business affairs of actors and
+in handling the business affairs of actors and others in the

-field, specifically in improving the operations of auto dealerships.
-He and his
+improving the operations of auto dealerships.

-Island, New York, and in Florida.
+Long Island, NY, and in Florida.